Split Testing API

 Yes

 The new value.
 For css, pass a JSON object of CSS properties.
-For text and attr, pass a string.
+For text, html, and image, pass a string.
+For delete and duplicate, the value is ignored but still required (pass an empty string).

 Sample Response (201 Created)